apache/accumulo-website/contributor/making-release.md

  * Update the `accumulo.version` property in `pom.xml` of accumulo-examples
  * Run `mvn clean verify` to confirm that nothing breaks
- * Run one of the examples for additinal testing.
+ * Run one of the examples for additional testing.

 ## References